Károly Kamermayer: Election and administration

 In his inaugural speech after taking the oath, Kamermayer emphasized the importance of the principles of thrift and the need to establish national unity in Budapest.
 He also underlined that, in addition to adoption of a frugal budget, the creation of the preconditions for the population's comfort requirements was also priority.
 His infrastructure investment aims, such as the construction of a modern sewerage system, and the establishment of new market halls, also served his public health efforts.
 However the local authority had only limited financial opportunities in that regard, though Kamermayer could use his informal influence at the national parliament.
 During the dual monarchy of Austria-Hungary, the mayor was an administrative rather than a political position, as the law on classification of civil servants (Statute I of 1883) required the office-holder be a legal and political science graduate.
 A lot of the administration was concentrated in Kamermayer's hands, for example: civil registration of births, marriages, citizenship naturalization, and the authorisation of water management.
 As a result, during this period Budapest's administrative system was often called "water-headed".
-Journalist and councillor Ambrus Neményi (uncle of mathematician Paul Nemenyi) pointed out the negative effects of the city's bureaucracy during the budget negotiations of 1886; he said the city administration lacked a sense of initiative and managed only routine duties.
+Journalist and councillor Ambrus Neményi (uncle of mathematician Paul Neményi) pointed out the negative effects of the city's bureaucracy during the budget negotiations of 1886; he said the city administration lacked a sense of initiative and managed only routine duties.
 In response, Gerlóczy referred to the limited margin for maneuver laid down by administrative law.
 However, from a different angle, Kamermayer had much greater autonomy than mayors of towns in the countryside.
 Károly Ráth, as lord mayor, had much less jurisdiction than Ispáns (or Lord Lieutenants) of the counties because of the restrictions on who could vote.
 This allowed the upper middle class and the elite senior administrative bureaucracy in Budapest wide room to maneuver.

 Nevertheless, Kamermayer had to raise numerous jurisdictional conflicts with the national cabinet during the governance of the powerful and charismatic Prime Minister Kálmán Tisza (1875–1890).
 He argued that several elements of the administrative law were inapplicable to Budapest's conditions.
 Above all, every document issued by the local government council had to be signed by Kamermayer himself which made the smooth flow of administration difficult.
 The Mayor tried unsuccessfully to initiate amendments to the law over the decades.
 Kamermayer and his colleagues also criticized the government's intent to diminish the city's autonomy.
 In other cases, the General Assembly was forced to take on government duties, which resulted in an increase in budget expenditures.